-- Congratulations to @bouweandela, @jvegasbsc, and @zklaus who recently became Iris core developers.
+- 1. Congratulations to @bouweandela, @jvegasbsc, and @zklaus who recently became Iris core developers.
 They bring a wealth of expertise to the team, and are using Iris to underpin ESMValTool "A community diagnostic and performance metrics tool for routine evaluation of Earth system models in CMIP".
-Welcome aboard! - Congratulations also goes to @jonseddon who recently became an Iris core developer.
+Welcome aboard! - 2.
+Congratulations also goes to @jonseddon who recently became an Iris core developer.
 We look forward to seeing more of your awesome contributions!

-- @MoseleyS greatly enhanced the nimrod module to provide richer meta-data translation when loading Nimrod data into cubes.
+- 1. @MoseleyS greatly enhanced the nimrod module to provide richer meta-data translation when loading Nimrod data into cubes.
 This covers most known operational use-cases.
-(PR #3647) - @stephenworsley improved the handling of iris.coords.CellMeasures in the Cube statistical operations collapsed(), aggregated_by() and rolling_window().
+(PR #3647) - 2. @stephenworsley improved the handling of iris.coords.CellMeasures in the Cube statistical operations collapsed(), aggregated_by() and rolling_window().
 These previously removed every CellMeasure attached to the cube.
 Now, a CellMeasure will only be removed if it is associated with an axis over which the statistic is being run.
+(PR #3549)

-(PR #3549) - @stephenworsley, @pp-mo and @abooton added support for CF Ancillary Data variables.
-These are created as iris.coords.AncillaryVariable, and appear as components of cubes much like AuxCoords, with the new Cube methods add_ancillary_variable(), remove_ancillary_variable(), ancillary_variable(), ancillary_variable() and ancillary_variable_dims().
+- 3. @stephenworsley, @pp-mo and @abooton added support for CF Ancillary Data variables.
+These are created as iris.coords.AncillaryVariable, and appear as components of cubes much like AuxCoords, with the new Cube methods add_ancillary_variable(), remove_ancillary_variable(), ancillary_variable(), ancillary_variable(), and ancillary_variable_dims().
 They are loaded from and saved to NetCDF-CF files.
 Special support for Quality Flags is also provided, to ensure they load and save with appropriate units.
-(PR #3800) - @bouweandela implemented lazy regridding for the Linear, Nearest, and AreaWeighted regridding schemes.
-(PR #3701) - @bjlittle added logging support within iris.analysis.maths, iris.common.metadata, and iris.common.resolve.
+(PR #3800) - 4. @bouweandela implemented lazy regridding for the Linear, Nearest, and AreaWeighted regridding schemes.
+(PR #3701) - 5. @bjlittle added logging support within iris.analysis.maths, iris.common.metadata, and iris.common.resolve.
 Each module defines a logging.Logger instance called logger with a default level of INFO.
 To enable DEBUG logging use logger.setLevel("DEBUG").
-(PR #3785) - @bjlittle added the iris.common.resolve module, which provides infrastructure to support the analysis, identification and combination of metadata common between two Cube operands into a single resultant Cube that will be auto-transposed, and with the appropriate broadcast shape.
-(PR #3785) - @bjlittle added the common metadata API, which provides a unified treatment of metadata across Iris, and allows users to easily manage and manipulate their metadata in a consistent way.
-(PR #3785) - @bjlittle added lenient metadata support, to allow users to control strict or lenient metadata equivalence, difference and combination.
-(PR #3785) - @bjlittle added lenient cube maths support and resolved several long standing major issues with cube arithmetic regarding a more robust treatment of cube broadcasting, cube dimension auto-transposition, and preservation of common metadata and coordinates during cube math operations.
+(PR #3785) - 6. @bjlittle added the iris.common.resolve module, which provides infrastructure to support the analysis, identification and combination of metadata common between two Cube operands into a single resultant Cube that will be auto-transposed, and with the appropriate broadcast shape.
+(PR #3785) - 7. @bjlittle added the common metadata API, which provides a unified treatment of metadata across Iris, and allows users to easily manage and manipulate their metadata in a consistent way.
+(PR #3785) - 8. @bjlittle added lenient metadata support, to allow users to control strict or lenient metadata equivalence, difference and combination.
+(PR #3785) - 9. @bjlittle added lenient cube maths support and resolved several long standing major issues with cube arithmetic regarding a more robust treatment of cube broadcasting, cube dimension auto-transposition, and preservation of common metadata and coordinates during cube math operations.
 Resolves Issue #1887, Issue #2765, and Issue #3478.
-(PR #3785)
+(PR #3785) - 10. @pp-mo and @TomekTrzeciak enhanced collapse() to allow a 1-D weights array when collapsing over a single dimension.
+Previously, the weights had to be the same shape as the whole cube, which could cost a lot of memory in some cases.
+The 1-D form is supported by most weighted array statistics (such as np.average()), so this now works with the corresponding Iris schemes (in that case, MEAN).
+(PR #3943)